jignyasamishra/3-Tier-Architecture/README.md

-# Kubernetes DevSecOps CICD Project Using Github Actions and ArgoCD
+# DevSecOps CICD Project Using Github Actions and ArgoCD
 # Project Overview
 This project aims to streamline deployment and management activities on AWS using a combination of IAM, Terraform, GitHub Actions, and Kubernetes
 ![gif2](https://github.com/cloudcore-hub/reactjs-quiz-app/assets/88560609/a0dfce93-3bde-45af-b82a-d7c9e2c47294)